Pinafore/nlp-hw/feateng/README.md

 Feature Engineering
 =

-The goal of this assignment is to take the pieces of code that we had from previous homeworks, but them together, and make them better.
+The goal of this assignment is to take the QA system components (i.e guesser, buzzer) we had from previous homeworks, put them together, and make them better.

-You will build on the *tf-idf guesser* by extracting useful information from its guesses, generate better features for input into the *pytorch logistic regression* classifier to do a better job of selecting whether a guess to a question is correct.
+You will build on the *tf-idf guesser* by extracting useful information from its guesses and generate better features for input into the *pytorch logistic regression* classifier to do a better job of selecting whether a guess to a question is correct.

 NOTE: Because the goal of this assignment is feature engineering, not classification algorithms, you may not change the underlying algorithm.

-It is structured in a way that approximates how classification works in the real world: Features are typically underspecified (or not specified at all) You, the data digger, have to articulate the features you need You then compete against others to provide useful predictions
+This assignment is structured in a way that approximates how classification works in the real world: Features are typically underspecified (or not specified at all).
+You, the data digger, have to articulate the features you need.
+You then compete against others to provide useful predictions.

 It may seem straightforward, but do not start this at the last minute.
 There are often many things that go wrong in testing out features, and you'll want to make sure your features work well once you've found them.